wma1729/algorithms/backtrack/README.md

 This is quite similar to the N-queen problem.
 Instead of the placement of queue, we are talking about placement of numbers.

 *Problem:* Solve N * N sudoku board.<br>
 *Solution:* Let the sudoku board be represented by a 2-dimensional integer array, board.
-We will scan the board row-by-row placing a queen in a row/column such that is safe there.
+We will scan the board row-by-row placing a number in a row/column such that it is valid there.
 If we find no such position, we will backtrack.
 In the following code snippet: *is_valid(r, c, val)* determines if it is okay to put *val* in the *r<sup>th</sup>* row and *c<sup>th</sup>* column.
 The empty numbers are set to *0* to indicate that we need to fill them.
 ```C++
 /*
  * Solve the sudoku problem.